Big January Giveaway - Click Here For More Details

 You may be planning some exciting, albeit hazardous activities during your holiday.
 In this case, it's important to arrange for any additional cover you may need.
 Our Silver, Gold and Platinum level policies cover an extensive range of sports and activities, so you may very well find that you are already covered for your planned activities.

 As an interrailler, you should be travelling as lightly as possible, so it may not be likely you'll be needing extensive cover for personal possessions.
 It's a good idea to roughly calculate the total value of those expensive items that are difficult to replace, before buying a policy.
 If you do decide to bring any gadgets, we recommend adding gadget cover to your travel insurance policy through the business add-on.

 Pre-existing medical conditions

 If you have a pre-existing medical condition, don't let this hold you back from applying for travel insurance with us.
-When booking your travel insurance for interrailing, simply declare any medical conditions you have, and we can tailor a policy suited to your needs.
+When booking your travel insurance for interrailing, it's important that you declare any medical conditions you have, and we'll do our best to tailor a policy to accommodate your needs.

 You might be using a plane at some point in your journey, and in this case, make sure your policy covers for missed departures, flight delays and lost baggage as a minimum.

 |Your trip can last up to 365 days but must start and end in the UK to be entirely valid||Maximum trip duration varies depending on the policy: 22 days for Bronze, 31 days for Silver and Gold, 45 days for Platinum|